CNES/S1Tiling/docs/scenarios.rst

 Eventually,

 - The S1 products will be downloaded in :ref:`s1_images <paths.s1_images>`.
-- The orthorectified tiles will be generated in :ref:`output <paths.output>`.
+- The orthorectified images will be generated in :ref:`output <paths.output>`.
 - Temporary files will be produced in :ref:`tmp <paths.tmp>`.

 .. note:: S1 Tiling never cleans the :ref:`tmp directory <paths.tmp>` as its